yijiburen/Portfolio-Public/README.md

 Boid_GUI (Java): A predator-prey simulation with changeable factors.
 Uses complex vector geometry.
 Fun to play around with!

 FPA (Java): Uses "Rotating Calipers" algorithm to efficiently find the farthest two points in a point cloud.
-Red line denotes distance
+Red line = distance

 GameOfLife (Java): Inspired by "Conway's Game of Life" (search this up).
 Contains two separate programs:
 1. GOL2: My better version of Conway's Game of Life